CristopherNim/WGU-D206/D213/D213_Task_1.md

 	- Between day 630 to 730:
 		- experience a profit of 8 Million.
 			- Just by looking at this trend and data we can theorize that the company experience minimal churning with a surgent of new customers.
-4. Evaluate the stationarity of the time series.

 4. Explain the steps used to prepare the data for analysis, including the training and test set split.

 5. Provide a copy of the cleaned dataset.